Auzlex/monitoring-stations-api/README.md

 # Node.js REST API for Monitoring Stations

 This project is a Node.js REST API for managing monitoring stations and their pollution records.
 The API allows users to perform CRUD operations on monitoring stations and their records.
 This is a work in progress, and some features are still under development and is a Node.js development exercise to improve my understanding and skills.
+This REST API will communicate to MongoDB Atlas to a target cluster.

 ## Table of Contents